Small Business Taxes & Management

 - Tax law has some pretty specific rules as to when you can record income and expenses.
 If you're a manufacturer you'll also have to contend with the uniform capitalization rules.
+Construction contracts may be reported on the completed contract or percentage of completion method.
 In short, many costs that you may have expensed for book purposes will have to be capitalized for taxes.

 Check with your accountant on these issues.
 Hopefully, the differences will be slight, and, if so, can be ignored.
 Annualize your income (e.g., take the first 10 months, divide the income by 10 and multiply by 12) to figure your full-year profit or loss.
 Don't forget to account for any variations during the year.
 For example, if you're a retailer, the Christmas season is important and simply annualizing won't work.
 Same if you run a concession stand at the beach.

 Businesses that operate as a sole proprietorship, LLC, partnership, S corporation, etc. have their income (or losses) passed through to the owners and reported on the owners' individual tax returns.
 That means you'll have to project both the businesses income and your personal income to evaluate your tax bracket.
 See below.

 Projecting Your Income-Personal